The closest a recording has come to live.

 How does the Explorer differ from the Journey?

 Same modification family.
 Different platform and different scope.
-The Journey is built on the MEZE 99 Neo with a focused Cymatic tuning for sit-down listening.
-The Explorer is built on the 99 Classic with walnut cups and a full-spectrum tuning across the entire audible band.
+The Journey is built on the MEZE 99 Neo, tuned for close-range, sit-down headphone listening.
+The Explorer is built on the MEZE 99 Classic — walnut cups — with hand-tooled Lautsänger Components, individually shaped for each unit.
+Both restore Klangsog to the driver.
+The Explorer's hand-tooling gives it the deeper resonance only handwork carries — the way a hand-crafted violin gives a player something a factory-built one doesn't, despite both being built to the same physical laws.
 Working professionals tend to choose the Explorer.

 Is each Explorer hand-tuned individually?

 Yes.
 The drivers and electronics are factory-precise.
-The Cymatic Organs are shaped and positioned by hand in Hirschhorn am Neckar.
-Two Explorers from the same workshop work identically — the work is repeatable.
+The Lautsänger Components are shaped and positioned by hand in Hirschhorn am Neckar, frequency by frequency.
+Like a hand crafted violin, every Explorer is built to the same standard, and carries its own signature.
 The making is not industrial.

 Why this price?